acvneurips/ACV/README.md

 ```
 ### Active Shapley values

-The Active Shapley values is a SV based on a new game defined in the Paper ("The Shapley Value of coalition of variables provides better explanations") such that null (non-important) has zero SV and the "payout" is fairly distribute among active variables.
+The Active Shapley values is a SV based on a new game defined in the Paper ([Accurate and robust Shapley Values for explaining predictions and focusing on local important variables](https://github.com/acvneurips/ACV/tree/main/docs)) such that null (non-important) has zero SV and the "payout" is fairly distribute among active variables.

 * **How to compute Active Shapley values ?**